mmoehabb/simple-avr-game/README.md

-A simple game developed for Arduino Nano and a TFT LCD screen.
+A simple game developed for Arduino Nano and TFT LCD screen.

 ## Build and Flash